FPGAArcade/replay_web/src/content/posts/68060-ethernet-and-sd-card-support.md

   - mikej
 ---

 Our resident coding genius Erique has been hard at work finishing off driver support for the DB.
-Source and the ROM binary can be round here : https://github.com/FPGAArcade/amiga\_code
+Source and the ROM binary in the [amiga code repository](https://github.com/FPGAArcade/amiga_code).

 Please also take a look at the FAQ here:

 https://www.fpgaarcade.com/kb/how-to-install-and-setup-the-060-daughterboard/

 The Ethernet (unlike some other solutions) relies on a 16 bit parallel interface MAC which sits on the '060 local bus.
 There is scope for improving performance, but first I want to increase the CPU frequency as high as possible.
 Many rev6 060s will work at 113MHz.There is a jumper on board to increase the core voltage by ~5% if necessary via the dedicated DC/DC driving the CPU.